 Placenta Previa Treatment Options

-Treatment options for placenta previa will greatly depend on the gestational age and the overall health of the infant, how severe the bleeding is and/or if it has stopped, and the position of both placenta and baby.
+There is no cure for placenta previa.
+However, there are treatment options that can help promote a favorable outcome.
+Treatment options will greatly depend on the gestational age and the overall health of the infant.
+Also, it will depend on how severe bleeding is and/or if it has stopped, and the position of both placenta and baby.

 For complete placenta previa, a C-section delivery is almost always the only option.
-C-sections are typically scheduled after 36 weeks gestation, but it may be sooner if the bleeding is extreme and can’t be stopped.
+C-sections are typically scheduled after 36 weeks gestation, but may be sooner if the bleeding is extreme and doctors can’t stop it.

-For marginal and partial placenta previa, normal delivery may still be an option, but will depend on the extent of bleeding, and in partial placental previa, how much of the cervix is blocked.
+For marginal and partial placenta previa, normal delivery may still be an option, but will depend on the extent of bleeding.
+For partial placenta previa, how much of the cervix is blocked will also be a factor in whether vaginal delivery is possible.
 Reducing activities and extended bed rest are almost always recommended in these cases.

 Other treatment options may include: